HemanthScutoid/spacelinx-mes-docs/docs/manufacturing/workorders/workOrders.md

 ---

-✅ You now know how to view, create, and manage Work Orders in the system.
+✅ You now know what a **Work Order is, why it’s used, and how to manage it** in the system.